Pacific Coast Holidays

 Located only two and a half hours drive from Auckland is the lively port of Tauranga in the northern area of the Bay of Plenty.
 Tauranga offers its’ own unique twist to the big city lifestyle but at a more relaxed pace.
 The holiday town of Mount Manganui is the focal point of heritage and culture in the region.
 It boasts popular beaches and provides pleasant walking opportunities, both around its base and to its summit.

 Whakatane, at the eastern end of the Bay of Plenty, is the jumping off point for trips to offshore Whale Island, a nature reserve with petrels, little blue penguins and sooty shearwaters, as well as some unusual reptiles and fur seals.
 Further out to sea is White Island, a volcanic island where hissing steam and sulphurous gas clouds escape from its desolate crater floor.
-Swimming with dolphins, mountain biking, kayaking and rock climbing are other activities on offer in the region.

 Though one of the lesser travelled regions of New Zealand, Eastland offers some of the most stunning coastal scenery in the country and is also an area rich in Maori culture and history.
 Renowned for its miles of untouched coastline, the area is perfect for camping, surfing, swimming, fishing and diving.
 Opotiki is the northern gateway to the region where State Highway 35 begins winding a scenic path around the East Cape and south to Gisborne.